Flexible Catalysis: Flexible catalysis in quantum information

 \begin{rmk} It is interesting to note that Theorem \ref{finfcluuseless} implies that (traditional) catalysis adds no power to LU extraction procedures.
 But, by Theorem \ref{CatExtLUfin_beats_CatExtLU}, flexible catalytic extraction is stronger, and any number of catalysts may be needed.
-Moreover, by Proposition \ref{infeqtrcat}, Theorem \ref{CatExtLUfin_beats_CatExtLU} also implies that $Cat_{LU}^{(fin)}\subsetneq Cat_{LU}^{(f)}$.
+Moreover, by Proposition \ref{infeqtrcat}, we also have $\mathrm{Cat}_{\mathrm{LU}}^{(\mathrm{fin})}\subsetneq \mathrm{Cat}_{\mathrm{LU}}^{(f)}$.

 \end{rmk}